Effective May 2005. Last revised Oct 2022.

 - The following procedure applies across all modules that the student is studying.

 - If two or more students are involved in plagiarism, the penalty will apply to all students involved, regardless of who was the originator and who did the copying.
-Security of assignments is the students’ responsibility until the assignment is submitted to SafeAssign though MeL.
+Security of assignments is the students’ responsibility until the assignment is submitted.
 That is, theft of an assignment, or parts of an assignment, will not be considered as excuses for plagiarism.

 - In the case of group projects, the student responsible for the plagiarised portion will face the penalty.
 Where it is not clear who is responsible for the plagiarism, all group members will face the penalty.
 The group leader should ensure that no part of the submission has been plagiarised.